 Should you apologize?

 You want to sympathize, but be careful how you apologize.
-There are times when a candid apology is a right way to respond, but there are also times when an apology substantiates the complaint.
+There are times when a candid apology is the right way to respond, but there are also times when an apology substantiates the complaint.
 There are times when your company wasn’t in the wrong, so why apologize?
 But even if your company wasn’t in the wrong, you still want to turn that frown upside down.
 A good portion of the time, a customer simply wants to be heard, to have a voice.
 It’s therapeutic.
 No matter what went wrong, we can all empathize with disappointment and frustration.
 We can acknowledge the feelings that led to the bad review.
 No need to acknowledge that there was an issue if there wasn’t but show that you care.

 Use the opportunity to market your company